Robotics: Gestures

 One can imagine, in the future, explaining to a robot chef how to make a pastry, or asking directions from a robot police officer.
 In both of these cases, making hand gestures would aid the verbal descriptions.
 In the first case, the robot would be recognizing gestures made by the human, and perhaps repeating them for confirmation.
 In the second case, the robot police officer would gesture to indicate "down the road, then turn right".
 It is likely that gestures will make up a part of the interaction between humans and robots.
 A great many systems have been developed to recognize human hand gestures.

-Facial expression
+Proxemics

-Facial expressions can provide rapid feedback on the progress of a dialog between two humans, and soon may be able to do the same for humans and robots.
-Robotic faces have been constructed by Hanson Robotics using their elastic polymer called Frubber, allowing a large number of facial expressions due to the elasticity of the rubber facial coating and embedded subsurface motors (servos).
-The coating and servos are built on a metal skull.
-A robot should know how to approach a human, judging by their facial expression and body language.
-Whether the person is happy, frightened, or crazy-looking affects the type of interaction expected of the robot.
-Likewise, robots like Kismet and the more recent addition, Nexi can produce a range of facial expressions, allowing it to have meaningful social exchanges with humans.
+Proxemics is the study of personal space, and HRI systems may try to model and work with its concepts for human interactions.